MarkPflug/Sylvan/docs/Csv/Sylvan.Data.Csv.Releases.md

 - CsvDataReader now identifies empty quoted fields (`""`) as null when a strongly-typed schema indicates the column is a nullable non-string type.
+- Adds CsvDataReader.Initialize method which allows re-initializing the schema.
+	Supports handling files that have extra rows at the start of the file.

 _1.2.4_